Hydro-Dog/nestjs-boilerplate/README.md

 postgres-# ALTER ROLE vlad CREATEDB;
 ```

-Quit `psql` then log in again using the new user that previously created.7
+Quit `psql` then log in again using the new user that previously created.

 ```bash
 postgres-# \q